 Protect your baby from the environment.
 Make sure that their legs are covered and warm in cool weather.
 When their legs are uncovered, make sure that sunscreen is applied if you will be outside.

+Keep objects out of reach.
 As your baby gets older, they might be interested in items that are close.
 Be very careful that nothing unsafe is within reach.